MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/Get-MgUser.md

 This command returns a list of all users.

-To learn about other permissions for this resource, see the [permissions reference](/graph/permissions-reference).
+To learn about other permissions for this resource, see the [User permissions reference](/graph/permissions-reference#user-permissions).

 To consent to any of these permissions run `Connect-MgGraph -Scopes Permission`.
 For example, `Connect-MgGraph -Scopes User.ReadBasic.All, User.Read.All`.